 Some of the plum blossoms are still in bloom early to mid March in Nakain.
 They have several different varieties.

 Other end of February to early March blooms

 Mimosa (pictured above), Japanese cornelian cherry, Witch Hazel and Katsura trees (Japanese andromeda) are among the other flowering trees you can see in Nakain in early March.
 And that’s not to mention all the non flowering pine trees which are an artwork all year round.

 The Edohigan cherry blossoms in the main car park tend to start blooming mid March.
 In 2021, the Edohigan was in full bloom on March 17th.

 Weeping cherry blossom Nakain

 The weeping cherry blossoms “shidare sakura” are the most famous of all the flowers and blooms at Nakain Temple.
 They usually bloom from the middle to end of March until early April.
 However, weather effects the bloom greatly.
-In 2022, they may not last until April.
 During the period of the bloom they are lit up at night.
 As you can tell from the photos, I found it quite hard to capture their majesty in the dark despite the light up!